dangeng/old-dangeng.github.io/_posts/2016-07-27-apoptosis-in-apples.md

 ---
 ### Aging iPhones

 Just a couple weeks ago, I finally upgraded from an iPhone 4 to and iPhone SE.
-Just for some perspective, the iPhone 4 came out on June 24th, 2010; my brick of a phone was more than four years old (eons when talking about technology) when I finally shut the metaphorical coffin lid on it.
-It was so laggy that I had grown used to typing on frozen screens, waiting five minutes for a map to load, or apps randomly crashing.
+Just for some perspective, the iPhone 4 came out on June 24th, 2010; my brick of a phone was more than four years old (eons when talking about technology) when I finally got rid of it.
+It was a relief to not have to deal with frozen screens and randomly crashing apps anymore.

-The iPhone SE came as a relief, but it got me thinking: _when did I actually realize my old phone was slowing down?_ I soon realized that it was right after I updated from iOS 6 to iOS 7.
+But it got me thinking: _when did I actually realize my old phone was slowing down?_ I realized that it was right after I updated from iOS 6 to iOS 7.
 Fishy?

-Sharon Moalem (see below) puts it this way: an iPod must die for the same reason you must die.
+In the book "[Survival of the Sickest](https://en.wikipedia.org/wiki/Survival_of_the_Sickest_(book))" Sharon Moalem puts it this way: an iPod must die for the same reason you must die.
 That is, you must die to make room for newer models of yourself---your offspring---to supercede you and let evolution run its course.
 And your iPod must eventually die because room must be made for newer models.
-The death of an iPod or and iPhone is presumably initiated by Apple itself, but how?
+Apple can make so much more money by selling a new phone to you every few years as opposed to once every few decades.
+And although phones get slower through everyday wear and tear, why not speed the process up a bit?

 ### How an iPhone dies

-Does Apple build its phones to slowly disintegrate over time?
-Does each phone contain a tiny self-destruct chip?
-Are there secret cell towers that Apple uses to send signals to phones throughout the world to tell them that their time is up?
-Sadly, no. Apple is in fact not run by an evil mastermind.
-What Apple does is that it builds each new iOS so that it runs much slower on new phones.
-This can clearly be seen using Google's powerful "Trends" tool:
+So does Apple build its phones to slowly disintegrate over time?
+Does each device contain a tiny self-destruct chip?
+Sadly, no. Tim Cook is not an evil mastermind and Apple is not (quite) Skynet.
+What Apple does is it builds each new iOS so that it runs much slower on old phones.
+Let's check out Google Trends:

 <center>
 	<img src="/assets/apple/trends_1.JPG">
 </center>

 What you're seeing is how often people search for the term "[iPhone slow](https://www.google.com/trends/explore#q=iphone%20slow&cmpt=q&tz=Etc%2FGMT%2B4)" over the past 8 years.
 Each one of those spikes corresponds to the date Apple released a new iOS.
-Click the link in the first sentence of this paragraph to check the dates and see if they match these release dates:
+Feel free to click the link in the first sentence of this paragraph and check for yourself.
+Here's the release dates for reference:

 + iOS 2: July 11, 2008
 + iOS 3: June 17, 2009